BLOG CATEGORIES

 Life safety is our business.
 We pride ourselves on providing the right people, with the right response, to produce the right result.
 Our emergency elevator phone systems are answered 24/7/365 by highly trained professionals who only answer emergency calls and who can provide pre-arrival medical instructions to callers as needed, and all calls are digitally recorded, date and time stamped for event verification purposes.

 What does that mean for you?
-It means you can trust that when there is a situation on your property, the call will not only be answered but handled property.
+It means you can trust that when there is a situation on your property, the call will not only be answered but handled properly.

 For more information check out our guide on Understanding Elevator Emergency Communication Code Compliance.